Eduard Brüll

 Discussion Papers

-Restricting Long-Term Temporary Employment Contracts (Submitted to JEEA)
+Restricting Long-Term Temporary Employment Contracts

 This paper investigates the effects of a 2001 German restriction on temporary employment contracts exceeding two years.
 This restriction applied only to firms with less than 5 employees.
 Using a Difference-in-Differences approach to compare affected and unaffected hires, I find that the reform has increased the likelihood that workers start new jobs with permanent contracts, while having a negligible impact on overall employment.
 In addition, the reform has had positive effects on the career stability of post-reform labour market entrants.